‘One Day At A Time’ Renewed For Season 2: What Can Fans Expect To Happen?

 The 57-year-old actress said she’s still in touch with her One Day cast.
 Glenn Scarpelli, who played Alex, was a source of support for the star, and Phillips has appeared on a Food Network show hosted by Valerie Bertinelli, who played Julie’s young sister, Barbara.

 In an interview with Vulture, actor Tod Grinnell opened up about what it’s like to play the new Schneider.
 His role of the loveable character is not the same as the clueless handyman from the original series.
-He plays a clueless hipster instead and Grinnell was the one who came up with the idea.
+He plays a clueless hipster instead, and Grinnell was the one who came up with the idea.

 “Before I came in they had already thought about having him be a hipster and maybe coming from privilege.
 I’ve seen people like that in my life: you know, guys who come from a lot of money, but think it’s much cooler to romanticize being someone who didn’ come from money, but still enjoy all the trappings of coming from money.
 There’s something interesting and kind of silly about that, and there’s a lot to play with there.”